kipos-lang/kipos/Roadmap.md

 I have an editor. like. right?

+- [x] longish refactoring of the history stuff to make it easier to think about

+hrmmmmsymhrms. do I just junk the nextLoc stuff? like ultimately I need to.

 ## Basic multi-top setup

 - I can require you to click a toplevel to get selection there